flowersteam/EpidemiOptim/readme.md

 The EpidemicOptimization suite is a library that allows to interface optimization algorithms with models of epidemic propagation.
 Epidemiological models are wrapped in OpenAI Gym interfaces, making them readily compatible with state-of-the-art optimization algorithms.
+The [EpidemiOptim paper](https://arxiv.org/pdf/2010.04452.pdf) motivates the need for the EpidemiOptim library, describes it and presents a case study: the optimization of an on/off lockdown policy in the context of the COVID-19 pandemic.

 This library is designed to be easily customized.
 The underlying propagation model, reward function, state and action spaces can be modified easily.